 Inter-professional Primary Care (IPC) Teams bring together health care professionals to help meet the individual needs of patients/clients.
 These teams can include physicians, nurse practitioners, registered nurses, dietitians, mental health workers, social workers, psychologists, physiotherapists, and other professionals.

 About the Inter-professional Primary Care Team

-The Inter-Professional Primary Care Team (IPC) is a Central East LHIN initiative that focuses on improving and enhancing the patient’s/client’s health care experience by offering easy access to other relevant health care professionals.
-Carea Community Health Centre, as the anchor agency, works in collaboration with numerous partner agencies and referring practitioners (Physicians and Nurse Practitioners) to support timely access for patients/clients to a variety of inter-professional primary care services.
-Patients/clients retain their current family physician/primary care provider while accessing the added support of the Inter-professional Primary Care Team.
+Inter-Professional Primary Care Team (IPC) is a Central East LHIN initiative that focuses on improving access to mental healthcare and wraparound services for people experiencing mood and anxiety disorders.
+Durham CHC, as the anchor agency, works in collaboration with numerous partner agencies and referring practitioners (Physicians and Nurse Practitioners) to support timely access for patients/clients to a variety of inter-professional primary care services.
+Services provided by the IPC team include but are not limited to: creation of a tailored care plan, access to therapy, medication management including titrating psychiatric medications, and referrals to community resources.
+Patients/clients retain their current family physician/primary care provider while accessing the added support of the Inter-professional Care Team.